 The safety and wellbeing of our artists, staff, participants, audience, and partners is of the utmost importance at Eliot Smith Dance.

 ESD are now looking to reschedule the event next year on 26 - 31 July 2021.
-More details will be announced in Autumn 2020.
+More details will be announced in early spring 2021.